The Essential Guide to Technology Startup Incubators

 Success Metrics and Key Performance Indicators

-Evaluating an incubator’s success involves tracking key performance indicators (KPIs) that assess both startup performance and the incubator’s effectiveness:
+Evaluating an incubator's success involves tracking key performance indicators that assess both startup performance and the incubator's effectiveness.
+The metrics below are the ones investors and incubator managers look at first.

 Customer Acquisition Cost (CAC)